 The fiscal year at Harvard University and HLS runs from July 1 to June 30.
 At the end of the fiscal year, all unexpended funds revert to the University, all outstanding bills are billed to the next year’s budget, and all errors in billing or accounting are irrevocable.
 These policies are enforced by the University.
 The Dean of Students Office is not able to affect this process.

 At the end of the academic year, treasurers are responsible for notifying the Dean of Students Office about any pending expenses or reimbursements that will affect their organization’s account.
 To avoid problems, every effort should be made to submit bills and reimbursements by the end of the Spring Exam Period.
 The end of the academic and fiscal year is a busy time in the University and payments will often lag several weeks after reimbursements are submitted.

-Before beginning any fundraising effort, please email Kyle Garvey, Associate Director of Leadership Gifts, to review the fundraising procedures.
+Before beginning any fundraising effort, please email Kyle Garvey, Associate Director of Leadership Gifts, to review the fundraising procedures, and consult the information on event planning assistance from the HLS Alumni Center.
 Funds raised through outside sources must be used for the specific event or purpose for which they were raised.